wp-plugins/oik-nivo-slider/readme.txt

 12. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.13 =
+* Contains a fix for when using the format= parameter when multiple sliders are being used to display the same content

 = 1.12 =
 * Upgrade to get full HTML support for captions using the format parameter